jpetitcolas/jpetitcolas.github.com/_posts/2015-10-19-playing-with-websockets-in-go.md

 ```
 We `defer` the execution of `Client` disconnection.
 This mean that, either parent function succeeds of fails, this code is going to be executed.

 We set some properties on our websocket to ensure it won't hang indefinitely.
-Indeed, websocket first waits for a message during maximum `pongWait` seconds.
+Websocket first waits for a message during maximum `pongWait` seconds.
 If socket is still available when pinging it, we increase read limit duration by `pongWait` seconds.
 So, if `Client` is no more connected, websocket is going to throw an error, which will break the `for` loop below.
 We should then unregister.

 We can read data, but what's happening under the hood of `writePump`?